ashish-kumarsingh/Pneumonia-detection-using-Multi-GPU-and-Pytorch/README.md

 # Pneumonia-detection-using-Multi-GPU-and-Pytorch

-Pneumonia has been one of the fatal diseases and has the potential to result in severe consequences within a short period of time, due to the flow of fluid in lungs, which leads to drowning.
+Pneumonia has been one of the fatal diseases & has the potential to result in severe consequences within a short period of time, due to the flow of fluid in lungs, which leads to drowning.
 If not acted upon by drugs at the right time,